VivianLin61/Spotify-Profile/README.md

 1. Users can view their top artists and tracks of the month.
 2. Users can view the popularity score of artists and tracks.
-3. Users can serach and view the lyrics of their favoriate tracks.
+3. Users can search and view the lyrics of their favorite tracks.
 4. Users can view their playlists.

 ## Project Demo